avargasv/ContribsGH-A/PostA.md

 Akka actors are distributed by default, they go from remote to local by means of an (automatic) process of optimization.
-In turn, going from parallel to distributed is, in practical terms, "just a matter of configuration", i.e. it doesn't imply any changes to the code implementing the actors' behaviour.
+In turn, going from parallel to distributed is, in practical terms, "just a matter of configuration", i.e. it doesn't imply any changes to the code implementing the actors' behavior.

 Actors are organized in a hierarchy.
 Each actor has a parent and can create child actors, top-level actors are children of the so-called "guardian" (a predefined root-level actor).